Winner! 2018 CAMFT Chapter Excellence Award for Best Community Involvement and Outreach

 Above: (L-R) Gail van Buuren, Jeannie Vattuone, and Kim-Lien Chavez.

-RECAMFT responded to the challenges of the Valley Fire, by creating a Disaster Response Team.
-The team will work intimately with the local branch of the American Red Cross to respond to disasters in our area.
+RECAMFT responded to the challenges of the Valley Fire (Sept.
+12, 2015), by creating a Disaster Response Team.
+The team can work intimately with the local branch of the American Red Cross to respond to disasters in our area.

 Whenever the Red Cross opens a shelter, one requirement is there must be a mental health professional at the shelter in addition to medical personnel.
 This means RECAMFT members have the opportunity to play an important role in responding to the many challenges which face our area, including floods, fires, shootings, earthquakes, etc.